iAvicenna/Residual-Network-Pytorch/README.md

 ### Discussion
 Note that a high precision, low recall for an object X means that the network is very cautious about this object.
 So for many objects which are X, the network might say "this is not X", but if it says it is "X" then it is very likely to be correct.
-So it is true guesses are very precise but can not recall most X.
+So its true guesses are very precise but can not recall many X's.

 A high recall but low precision for an object X means that the network is very good at finding all the objects which are X but it overshoots.
 So it identifies most of all the objects X as X but it also identifies many other which are not X as X as well.
 So it is not very precise but recalls all the X.

-In this case we see that cats and dogs have both lower recall and precision where as others have higher for both.
+In this case we see that cats and dogs have both lower recall and precision compared to others.
 This likely means that the program confuses cats and dogs with each other.
 A full confusion matrix can sort this out (to be implemented in future).